watemus/tinkoff-ml-textgen/README.md

 # tinkoff-ml-textgen
 ## Simple text generator which is using bgrams
 ### Usage:
-`python3 textgen.py inputFileName1 inputFileName2 ... inputFileNameN outputFileName numberOfWords`
+`python3 textgen.py inputFileName1 inputFileName2 ... inputFileNameN outputFileName numberOfWords`\n

 You can delete some bgrams in bgramlist.txt